PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/Healthy_People_2020/README.md

 ## Examples of questions this dataset could help answer

 * Were there any national oral health targets that weren't achieved by 2020?
-* What was the national target set for percent of adults agd 65-74 with edentulism?
+* What was the national target set for percent of adults aged 65-74 with edentulism?
 * What is the latest status on OH 6 - oral and pharyngeal cancer detected at the earliest stage?

 ## Utility